 After taking the Fall semester off from silver due to my last semester of graduate school, I came back in 2020.
 What a time to get back in the silver game!

 However, March was something new for everyone.
 Stock market dropped, silver spot dropped, online bullions added buying minimums of at least $299, and premiums skyrocketed.
 Panic buying begun not only with toilet paper but precious metals.
 But what are we in for next?
 That question is worth it’s weight as we embark through the April oceans of uncertainty.

 For that I review the month of March a little closer.
-The American Government walked out of long grinding waste of time impeachment hearings, right into the modern day Noah’s Ark of the Corona Virus, or Chinese Virus.
+The American Government walked out of long grinding waste of time impeachment hearings, right into the modern day Noah’s Ark with the Corona Virus.
 The “profit-driven” and “agenda-setting” media’s message started a panic which allowed the American citizens to predict something so bad was going to happen that a shortage of household sanitizing products ignited across our nation.

 The by-product was vocabulary I never dreamed I would speak.
 I am “essential” according to my work.
 “Social distancing” or more like isolating is the norm.
 We wait outside in long lines to get groceries and small business’ are falling apart.
 We are ordered to stay home, wear mask, and use Zoom.
 (I know somewhere there’s a sick joke in that last sentence.)
 Furthermore, for the first time in my life I am not a background character, my family and I are being effected as well.